Car insurance tips for young Australian drivers

 However, if you really can’t live without a set of wheels, comprehensive could be the best for you.
 It covers the most, including the cost of crash repairs or replacing your car, regardless of who was at fault.

 Here are some factors that can impact your car insurance premium:

 - Your age, the state you live, and the type of car you drive.

 - If it’s your car and you alone will be driving it, there may be a discount option.
-By restricting the use of your car to nominated drivers, you are restricting the risk, which is why some insurers are willing to offer a discount to your premium.4 Of course, ensuring that you and any other nominated people are the only ones to drive the car is essential in this case.
+By restricting the use of your car to nominated drivers, you are restricting the risk, which is why some insurers may be willing to offer a discount on your premium.
+Of course, ensuring that you and any other nominated people are the only ones to drive the car is essential in this case.
 There’s nothing worse than letting someone else drive and getting into an accident because it’s you who will suffer financially.

 - Research what other possible discounts may be available.
 Some insurers will offer a discount if you have other policies with them.
 In terms of cars, an engine mobiliser or an alarm may also attract discounts.
 For young drivers, taking a skilled driver’s course may also help.